 A number of high school football coaches, voicing the same concerns, are strongly against their players joining a rugby team during the offseason.

 Rugby coaches say the injury rate in their sport is actually much lower than that of other contact sports, and they’re seeing about half the injuries that occur in football.

-And with the 7-on-7 version of the game added to the 2016 Summer Olympics in Rio de Janeiro, the sport appears ready to take off.
+And with the 7-on-7 version of the game added to the 2016 Summer Olympics, the sport appears ready to take off.

-Hopefully by then, Josh Sapers and other area youths will stop having to explain the same rules over and over: This isn’t football.
+Hopefully by then, Michael Rudzinsky and other young rugby players will stop having to explain the same rules over and over: This isn’t football.
 The ball can only be passed backward.
 And there are no touchdowns.